OpenRTX/OpenRTX/README.md

 For hardware and software documentation visit [openrtx.org](https://openrtx.org/)

+## Flash on MD-3x0 and MD-UV3x0

+On TYT MD-3x0 and MD-UV3x0 you can flash our firmware using tarxvf's web based flashing tool.
+Download the latest OpenRTX release for your radio from [the releases page](https://github.com/OpenRTX/OpenRTX/releases).
+Connect your radio to the PC, put it in DFU mode (turn off, keep pressing PTT and the button just above, turn on radio).
+On any operating system, open Chrome/Chromium and navigate to [dmr.tools](https://dmr.tools), click on "upgrade", then "Connect Radio(s)", under "Select firmware file" choose "Upload from my computer", click on "Choose File", select the latest OpenRTX release you downloaded before, and click on "Upgrade Radio".

 ## Compile and flash

 For instructions on how to compile and flash OpenRTX to your radio,